Coccothrinax fragrans

 Coccothrinax fragrans is a palm which is native to eastern Cuba and Hispaniola.

 Information

 Henderson and colleagues (1995) considered C. fragrans to be a synonym of Coccothrinax argentata.
-It is commonly known as fragrant Cuban thatch palm.
-Coccothrinax fragrans is best suited to tropical and warm climates that do not get frost, and the palm is adaptable to coastal exposure.

 Description

 Coccothrinax fragrans has dark green fan leaves with silvery undersides.
 It is a slow growing and stealthy palm when healthy.
+Coccothrinax fragrans is best suited to tropical and warm climates that do not get frost, and the palm is adaptable to coastal exposure.